 An investment loss does not constitute a draw on Past Reserves, as long as the disposal of the investment is done at fair market value.

-When any bona fide investment decision is made, there is expectation of a gain.
-However, no large investor is able to avoid taking some losses in investments after they are made, as investments carry some element of risk.
+When any bona fide investment decision is made, there is expectation of a financial gain.
+However, no large investor is able to avoid taking some losses in investments after they are made, as all investments carry some degree of risk.

 The Government assesses the performance of the investment entities over the long term, rather than individual investments or over the short term where their performances would be influenced by the immediate market cycle.